hotwired/turbo-android/docs/INSTALLATION.md

 <uses-permission android:name="android.permission.INTERNET"/>
 ```

-# Snapshot Builds
+# Pre-release Builds
-Pre-release snapshot builds will be published to [GitHub Packages](https://github.com/features/packages).
+Pre-release builds will be published to [GitHub Packages](https://github.com/features/packages).

 ## Personal Access Token
-If you'd like to use a snapshot release, you'll need to create a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/packages/learn-github-packages/about-github-packages#authenticating-to-github-packages) in your GitHub account and give it the `read:packages` permission.
+If you'd like to use a pre-release version, you'll need to create a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/packages/learn-github-packages/about-github-packages#authenticating-to-github-packages) in your GitHub account and give it the `read:packages` permission.

 Copy your access token to your `.bash_profile` (or another accessible place that's outside of source control):